HurSungYun/buf-kcat/README.md

 A Kafka consumer CLI tool with protobuf decoding using buf.
 Combines the functionality of [kafkacat/kcat](https://github.com/edenhill/kcat) with protobuf message decoding for better debugging and monitoring.

 > ⚠️ **Note**: This is a debugging/development tool that requires the `buf` CLI to be installed.
-It uses `buf build` command internally to compile protobuf definitions, which involves executing external commands.
+Currently, it uses `buf build` command internally to compile protobuf definitions, which involves executing external commands.
 Not recommended for production use cases where security and reliability are critical.

 ## Features